Rehabilitation and living with disability

 It ensures that every aspect of research involves collaboration with those who are affected by the topic at hand.
 PCPIE members are actively involved in research and are equal partners within projects.

-Ann Bamford, our lead patient representative, emphasises the importance of patient and researcher collaboration, stating how it helps keep research relevant, timely and of importance to those who it is intended.
+Ann Bamford, a patient with lived experience and experienced PCPIE contributor, emphasises the importance of patient and researcher collaboration, stating how it helps keep research relevant, timely and of importance to those who it is intended.

 If you are interested in becoming part of the rehabilitation and living with disability PCPIE team, please get in touch with Ann.